sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 ![Save Database](/img/keepassxc-save-database-as.png)

 First, we're asked to choose a name and a location to save this database file we're creating.
-I created a new folder called "passwords" in my Documents folder, then I named my new database "my-passwords", but you can name it whatever you want.
+I created a new folder called "passwords" in my Documents folder, then I named my new database "my-passwords" (the full file name will be `my-passwords.kdbx`), but you can name it whatever you want.

 ![Setting master key](/img/keepassxc-entering-master-password.gif)